junwin/junwin.github.io/posts/2017-01-24-pets-cattle.markdown

----
-layout: post
-title:  "Pets, Cattle and the Chaos Monkey – why your pets need to stay away from the datacenter"
+# Pets, Cattle and the Chaos Monkey – why your pets need to stay away from the datacenter
-date:   2017-01-25 08:05:18 -0600
-categories: jekyll update
----

 ![cows in a field]({{ site.url }}/assets/cows.png)

 Pets, Cattle and the Chaos Monkey – why your pets need to stay away from the datacenter